Introduction

 If you think it's due to AI, then you're spot on!

-Since 2021, businesses have been rapidly deploying generative AI.
+Ever since 2021, businesses have been rapidly deploying generative AI across a wide range of use cases.

 These reasons are based on our cloud market study, discussions with business leaders about their perspectives, and active listening to social media conversations on the topic: